 If your child consumes enough marijuana edibles or other cannabis products, they can experience severe symptoms.
-These symptoms can range from anxiety, panic, dizziness, slurred speech, poor coordination, and coma.
-Children may need to be taken to the emergency department to receive oxygen and or IV fluids to help them process the marijuana from their systems.
-If your child has ingested cannabis and is experiencing any of these symptoms call the poison center right away.
+Some of these symptoms can range from anxiety, panic, dizziness, slurred speech, poor coordination, and coma.
+In addition, children may need to be taken to the emergency department to receive oxygen and or IV fluids to help them process the marijuana from their systems.
+Therefore, if your child has ingested cannabis and is experiencing any of these symptoms call the poison center right away.

 There are a number of ways to consume cannabis, also known as marijuana or weed.
 From smoking to oils to edibles, cannabis is now legal in many states and has become a popular recreational drug.
-Cannabis in Missouri is legal for medical use only.
-Edibles are offered at most cannabis shops and come in the form of gummies, cookies, chocolate, and other food products.
+However, Cannabis in Missouri is legal for medical use only.
+Still, edibles are a very popular way for people to consume cannabis.
+So now, edibles are offered at most cannabis shops and come in the form of gummies, cookies, chocolate, and other food products.

-Delta-9 Tetrahydocannabinol (THC) is the active part of marijuana that causes the “high.”
-The strength of edibles ranges from as low as 0.5 milligrams (mg) of THC to 15 mg per serving size.
-If someone is just starting edibles, suppliers may recommend edibles that have 2.5-5 mg of THC.
-On average, most edibles contain 10-15 mg of THC.
-One concern with edibles is that a single edible may contain multiple servings in one item.
-For example, a 50 gram candy bar containing 100 mg total of THC is actually 10 doses of 10 mg each serving; the entire candy bar is not one dose.
-This can often lead to confusion with children or inexperienced users.
+Also, one concern with edibles is that a single edible may contain multiple servings in one item.
+For example, a 50-gram candy bar containing a 100 mg total of THC is actually 10 doses of 10 milligrams each serving.
+Therefore, the entire candy bar is not one dose.
+So, this can often lead to confusion among children or inexperienced users.
 The entire candy bar is much more dangerous than swallowing a single serving.
 Additionally, homemade products may contain unknown or unreliable amounts of THC which can cause unwanted effects.

 The body will process the THC from cannabis differently depending on how it is used.
-Most commonly, cannabis is used through inhalation of smoke or ingesting in edible form.
+In general, there are two common ways people use cannabis, inhalation of smoke or ingestion in edible form.
 Both have the ability to “get you high” but the way your body absorbs the THC is very different.

 Your body processes THC differently when you smoke it vs. eat it.
 When you inhale cannabis, the THC enters your lungs and is almost immediately absorbed into your bloodstream where it is able to travel to your brain.
-The THC will bind with specific receptors in your brain, causing the euphoric feeling known as “feeling high.”
+Finally, as the THC binds with specific receptors in your brain, it causes the euphoric feeling known as “feeling high.”

 Unlike smoking cannabis, the effects of cannabis edibles are slower but can get you just as “high” or more so.
 When someone eats an edible, there is a delay in “feeling high” since it takes time for it to be absorbed into the bloodstream.
 Due to this delay, some edible users eat additional products thinking that they did not eat enough initially, this can result in overdose and unpleasant symptoms.

-In general, the effects of THC after ingesting an edible takes anywhere from 1-2 hours to begin.
+In general, the effects of THC after ingesting an edible takes anywhere from 1 to 2 hours to begin.
 The effects usually hit their peak after 2-3 hours but can last as long as 6-8 hours.
 Some factors, such as the weight or medical history of a person can affect how quickly and how strongly you feel the effects of edibles.

 Overdosing on cannabis is unlikely, but someone can experience serious intoxication that can be scary.
 If someone has too much cannabis, they may experience THC poisoning.
 Cannabis poisoning can be very frightening and may need to be monitored by a health care professional.